 Layers can be used to control entity visibility.
 Once an entity has been placed on its own layer, the color, linetype, line thickness can be controlled by the layer settings.
 If needs be, the layer can be locked so that there can be no inadvertent movement of entities on it.

-Activating the Layers Properties Manager
+Handling layers - activating the Layers Properties Manager

 The Layer Properties Manager can be activated in a number of ways: